mitre-cyber-academy/2023-ectf-tools/README.md

 **All Platforms**
 [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

+Remember to run the [post-install](https://docs.docker.com/engine/install/linux-postinstall/) steps and **reboot** if you are using Linux.

 ### Python
 Python is a highly readable language with substantial support, which makes it easy to get started with powerful development capability.
 Setting up a Python virtual environment makes it easy to handle dependencies.
 Python is used in the eCTF tools repository we provide, as well as our reference design example.
 The reference design requires Python 3.7 or above.